Kanban vs. Scrum – How to Choose?

-My clients frequently ask me when to use Kanban and when they should use Scrum.
-To form a recommendation, these are some of the questions I ask:
+Clients frequently ask us when they should use Kanban and when they should use Scrum.
+To form a recommendation, these are some of the questions we ask:

 Do your priorities change often?
 Do you have trouble locking scope for 1-2 weeks at a time?
 Do you have more than 25% scope churn during a 2 week period?

 If you answered yes to these questions, score 1 for Kanban.
-By dropping the fixed timebox, it will allow your team to adapt more easily to the quickly changing priorities of your business.
+By dropping the fixed timebox, it may allow your team to adapt more easily to the quickly changing priorities of your business.

 Do your teams struggle to break features into incremental pieces of value to be delivered in less than a week?

 If you answered yes, score 1 for Scrum.
-Both frameworks work best when you break your work down into small incremental pieces.
-I find the Scrum Sprint timebox can help teams new to the practice recognize their deficiency (work not completed at the end of the sprint) and adapt (retrospective).
+Both approaches work best when you break your work down into small incremental pieces.
+The Scrum Sprint timebox can help teams new to the practice recognize their deficiency (work not completed at the end of the sprint) and adapt (retrospective).

-Do your teams struggle with estimation or question its value/overhead?
-Can they break work down to reasonably small, similarly sized chunks?
+Can teams break work down to reasonably small, similarly sized chunks?

 If yes to these, score 1 for Kanban.
 Kanban removes the overhead of estimation in favor of measuring cycle time for like-sized items.